 Where do people go drinking?

 Many businessmen do their drinking at the dinner table at upscale restaurants.
 If you're heading to a business meal, you are well advised to be prepared to have a drink or twelve.
-(You can also prepare by reading our 4 tips to survive your first Chinese business dinner elsewhere on our blog)
+(You can also prepare by reading our 4 tips to survive your first Chinese business dinner)

 Young professionals might go to bars and clubs.
 A popular bonding activity to do with coworkers is to go karaoke together, where you can drink as you sing.
 A popular drink at karaoke bars is Johnny Walker mixed with green tea.